 Research Projects (Ongoing)

-1. Assessing toxicity and risk of newer conventional insecticides and biological fungicides on monarch butterfly larvae: Studies are being undertaken with four insecticides (cyantraniliprole, sulfoxaflor, afidopyropen, and broflanilide) and two fungicides (Double Nickel® and Howler®).
+1. Assessing toxicity and risk of newer conventional insecticides and biological fungicides on monarch butterfly and eastern-tailed blue butterflies: Studies are being undertaken with five insecticides (cyantraniliprole, chlorantraniliprole, sulfoxaflor, afidopyropen, and broflanilide) and two fungicides (Double Nickel® and Howler®) in the lab and greenhouse.
 Also, the compatibility of select tank mixes and their mixture effects are being assessed.
-This work is being undertaken by Michael Adu-Brew and Sabrina Purtee.
+This work is being primarily undertaken by Michael Adu-Brew, Jillian Stewart, and Sabrina Purtee.

-3. Measuring diamide seed treatment runoff concentrations: Studies are being undertaken at UMD's Beltsville's Facility.
-Chlorantraniliprole concentrations are being measured in milkweed leaves, surrounding soil, and select corn plants.
-This work is being undertaken by Michael Adu-Brew, Jillian Stewart, Michael Zhao, and Sabrina Purtee.
+2. Measuring diamide seed treatment runoff concentrations: Studies were undertaken at UMD's Beltsville's Facility.
+Chlorantraniliprole and neonicotinoid concentrations are being measured in milkweed leaves, surrounding soil, and select corn plants.
+This work is being primarily undertaken by Michael Adu-Brew, Michael Zhao, Teagan Flaherty, and Nico Brown.

-4. Sampling insects in diamide-treated and untreated plots/plants: Studies are being undertaken at UMD's Beltsville and Campus Greenhouse Facilities.
-In the field, insects are sampled on diamide-exposed and control plots through plant observations, pitfall traps, bee bowls, and sticky traps.
-In the greenhouse, monarch butterfly fitness and movement are being assessed in cages containing diamide-treated and untreated milkweed.
-This work is being undertaken by Jillian Stewart and Luke Humke.
+3. Sampling insects in diamide-treated and untreated plots: Studies were undertaken at UMD's Beltsville Facility.
+Insects are sampled on diamide-exposed and control plots through plant observations, pitfall traps, bee bowls, and sticky traps.
+This work is being primarily undertaken by Jillian Stewart and Luke Humke.

-5. Determining the mechanism leading to arrested pupal and adult ecdysis: Studies are being undertaken on corn earworms, fall armyworms, Colorado potato beetles, and fruit flies exposed to sublethal doses of nicotinic acetylcholine receptor agonists and GABA receptor antagonists.
-Specifically, the effects of these compounds on ecdysis and Crustacean cardioactive peptide (CCAP) neurons are being assessed.
-This work is being undertaken by Sabrina Purtee and Jillian Stewart.
+4. Determining the mechanism leading to arrested pupal and adult ecdysis: Studies are being undertaken on corn earworms, fall armyworms, Colorado potato beetles, red flour beetles, and fruit flies exposed to sublethal doses of nicotinic acetylcholine receptor agonists and GABA receptor antagonists.
+Specifically, the effects of these compounds on ecdysis and crustacean cardioactive peptide (CCAP) neurons are being assessed.
+This work is being primarily undertaken by Sabrina Purtee, Teagan Flaherty, and Nico Brown.

-6. Generating species sensitivity distribution (SSD) models for Coleoptera and Lepidoptera: Using Google Scholar and ECOTOX databases, coleopteran and lepidopteran toxicity bioassays are being screened and SSDs are being generated where possible.
-Thereafter, foliar insecticide risk is being assessed for listed species in these families.
-This work is being undertaken by Margaret Kato and Niranjana Krishnan.
+2. Generating species sensitivity distribution (SSD) models for Coleoptera: Using Google Scholar and ECOTOX databases, coleopteran toxicity bioassays were screened and SSDs are being generated.
+Thereafter, insecticide risk was assessed for listed and non-target coleopteran species and assessments were compared with honeybees.
+This work was undertaken by Margaret Kato.
+A manuscript describing this work is currently close to submission.

 *Authors contributed equally.

-Hall MJ*, Krishnan N*, Coats JR, Bradbury SPP.
+Hall MJ*, Krishnan N*, Coats JR, Bradbury SP.
+2021.
 Estimating screening-level risks of insecticide exposure to lepidopteran species of conservation concern in agroecosystems.
 American Chemical Society Symposium Series.
 10.1021/bk-2021-1390.ch008

 *Authors contributed equally.